Located at the pinnacle of 30 Rockefeller Plaza’s 70 floors, Top of the Rock offers visitors three levels of indoor and outdoor observation decks.

-You can take in fantastic sights of the New York City through the indoor deck at the height of 820 feet.
+You take in fantastic New York City sights through the indoor deck at the height of 250 meters (820 feet).

-This observational deck also has a beautiful Radiance Wall made up of Gossamer glass panels illuminated with fibre optic lighting and crystal clusters.
+This observational deck also has a beautiful Radiance Wall made up of Gossamer glass panels illuminated with fiber optic lighting and crystal clusters.

-The iconic Beam Walk is on this floor.
+The iconic Beam Walk is also on this floor.

 69th Floor Deck

-This observational deck also has a protective glass for the safety of the visitors.
+This observational deck also has protective glass for visitors’ safety.

-It has a fun outdoor deck known as ‘Breezeway’ where you are assigned a colour which follows you through the entire floor.
+It has a fun outdoor deck known as ‘Breezeway,’’ where you are assigned a color that follows you through the entire floor.

 70th Floor Deck